Phone Number Format: US & International Number Structure Guide (2026)

 A Brief History of US Phone Numbers

-AT&T and the Bell System created the North American Numbering Plan in 1947, establishing 86 original area codes.
-The system was designed around rotary dial phones — high-population areas got the lowest numbers (fewest dial pulses).
+AT&T and the Bell System created the North American Numbering Plan in 1947, establishing 86 original area codes across the US and Canada.
+The system was designed around rotary dial phones — each digit required a specific number of pulses, so high-population areas got the lowest numbers (fewest pulses).

 | City | Area Code | Dial Pulses | Why |